Juliusppz/Reinforcement_Learning-Gym_Cartpole/README.md

             break
 ```

 After each simulation run, if the training data set is large enough, the NN is trained.
 For this the target value is determined by the reward and punishment and the prediction of the model for the next step according to the Q-learning technique.
-Finally, for the next run, the randomness is decreased.
+Finally, for the next run the randomness is decreased.
 ```
     if len(history) > batchsize:
         if sum(np.equal(np.array(history)[:, 2], punishment)) < minfails and episode > 100: